coolaj86/coolaj86.github.com/_posts/2012-02-04-google-chromebook-user-manual.md

 When you perform repetitive activities such as typing or playing games on the device, you may experience occasional discomfort in your hands, arms, shoulders, neck, or other parts of your body.
-Take frequent breaks and if you have discomfor during or after use, stop use and see a physician.
+Take frequent breaks and if you have discomfort during or after use, stop use and see a physician.
 We'd make jokes here, but we really want you to look after yourselves.